Prinzhorn/skrollr/README.md

 #### easing

 An object defining new easing functions or overwriting existing ones.
-Easing functions get just one argument, which is a value between 0 and 1.
-The function should return a value between 0 and 1 as well, but for some easings a value less than 0 or greater than 1 ist ok too.
+Easing functions get just one argument, which is a value between 0 and 1 (the percentage of how much of the animation is done).
+The function should return a value between 0 and 1 as well, but for some easings a value less than 0 or greater than 1 is just fine.

 Example: